 Our main design principles were to develop a host side caching software that is the highest performing storage performance tier in the market and also the easiest to deploy & use.

-One of the main benefits of clustering SSDs across VMware Hosts is being able to mirror the cache across VMware Hosts in a distributed fashion.
-The administrator specifies the number (0, 1, or 2) of copies of cache that need to be kept for each local cache in the cluster.
-The number of copies indicates the maximum number of node failures that can be sustained before there is data loss in the cluster.
-If a customer chooses to keep, say, 2 copies of cache for each local Host based cache, VirtuCache automatically replicates the dirty writes across two SSDs on two other VMware Hosts in the same cluster.
-We default to using the vMotion network for such replication.
-However a separate network can be configured as well.
-Reads are not replicated since the backend storage appliance is always consistent as far as reads go.
-In the event of a Host or SSD failure, VirtuCache syncs the backup copy of the dirty write cache from another Host to the backend storage appliance.
+One of the main benefits of clustering cache media across VMware hosts is being able to mirror the write cache across VMware hosts in a distributed fashion.
+The administrator specifies the number (0, 1, or 2) of copies of write cache that need to be on separate hosts for each local VM write cache in the cluster.
+We call this a ‘write replica’.
+The number of write replicas indicates the maximum number of node failures that can be sustained before there is data loss in the cluster.
+If an administrator chooses to keep, say, one write replica, VirtuCache automatically replicates the writes to cache media in one additional VMware host in the same cluster.
+VirtuCache defaults to using the vMotion network for such replication.
+However, a separate network can be configured as well.
+Reads are not replicated since the backend storage appliance is always in-sync as far as reads go.
+In the event of a host failure, VirtuCache syncs the backend storage appliance with a backup copy of the write cache from other hosts (write replicas).

-Keeping the cache ‘fresh’
+Keeping the cache fresh

 All writes from VMs are first written only to the cache media, without synchronously committing the writes to the backend SAN appliance.
 Regarding reads, as blocks are read from back-end appliance by the VMs, they are immediately copied to the in-host cache media.
 We do this because the chances of a block that has been read once being read again are much higher than other blocks on the backend storage appliance.

 We use a combination of Least Recently Used (LRU) and First-in-First-Out (FIFO) algorithms to replace older data with newer data in the cache.